FreeRCT/FreeRCT/doc/CodeStyle.md

 #endif
 ```
-The `$Id$` is used by [http:subversion.apache.org Subversion] to denote the revision of the file.
-See the `svn:keywords` property of `svn propset` for details.

-Lines 3 to 8 are the condensed GPL license.
+Lines 1 to 6 are the condensed GPL license.

 The `/** @file fileio.h File IO declarations. */` is the Doxygen file header documentation.
 Adjust it for your new file.